Third and final part of our thematic dossier on the challenges of adoptingGenerative AI. Find the first two articles here:

 AI, and in particulargenerative AI (Gen AI), is likely to affect, unlike some previous waves of automation, not only jobs with a high repetitive component but also occupations involving a higher degree of autonomy.

-As illustrated by the study jointly conducted by MIT and BCG, "Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of AI on Knowledge Worker Productivity and Quality.
+As illustrated by the joint study by MIT and BCG, "Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of AI on Knowledge Worker Productivity and Quality.
 Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of AI on Knowledge Worker Productivity and Quality ", generative AI brings a seductive promise for companies of productivity increases of up to 40%, including for skilled workers.

-While legal professions are currently less impacted than other populations (notably customer service professionals or content production professions), administrative paralegal tasks, legal analysis or information research necessary for decision-making, are likely to be progressively equipped by AI.
+While legal professions are currently less impacted than other populations (notably customer service professionals or content production professions), administrative paralegal tasks, legal analyses or information research necessary for decision-making, are likely to be progressively equipped by AI.

 Source: The state of AI in 2023: Generative AI's breakout year